- What is Social Science

 - Natural Sciences (See General Education Core Requirements in Catalog) Credits: (4)

-- Social Science and Education Electives (Choose any course from the Social Science and Education Division ) Credits: (9)
+- Social Science and Education Electives (Choose any course from the Social Science and Education Division or from list above.)
+Credits: (9)

 - History (See General Education Core Requirements in Catalog) Credits: (3)